Trump responds: Meryl Streep 'a Hillary flunky' (and 'overrated')

-Not surprisingly, Donald Trump has responded to actress Meryl Streep's remarks at Sunday night's Golden Globes.
+Not surprisingly, Donald Trump has responded to actress Meryl Streep's anti-Trump remarks at Sunday night's Golden Globes.

 "Meryl Streep, one of the most over-rated actresses in Hollywood, doesn't know me but attacked last night at the Golden Globes," Trump tweeted early Monday.